benno094/pdf-anki/README.md

 ## Introduction

-PDF to Anki program using GPT3.5-turbo from OpenAI.
+PDF to Anki program using GPT 4o mini from OpenAI.
 Streamlit is the web-GUI.
 Shout-out to OpenAI and Streamlit for saving me a ton of work!

 ## Requirements: